 - pre-packaged snacks are generally not necessary when you have durable containers (except on those days when you are barely getting by, then they save the day!)

-Without further ado, here are some quick & healthy plant-based school snack ideas.
+Without further ado, here are some quick & healthy plant-based school snack ideas, including nut-free.
 Because sometimes all you need is a visual to get inspired.

 Pretzel Sticks & Fresh Mango

 Pretzel sticks are a no brainer.
 And mango, while often messy, is super simple to eat on the go when cut this way.
 Try it!

 Pop Oats are brand new to the market, and they make delicious snacking healthy!
 Pop Oats are whole roasted oats that come in a variety of flavors: Simply Salted, Zesty Ranch, Swell Salted Caramel, Chill-Out Chili Lime, and Wild White Cheddar.
 With no preservatives and no artificial anything, this snack is about as wholesome as they come.

 Wanna try Pop Oats?
 Buy online and use code PLANTPOWEREDLIVIN for 10% off your purchase!

 Sliced apples are always a favorite…and plant-based cheeses are getting better and better!
 The new Daiya mozzarella cheese sticks and the new plant-based Babybel are popular with one of my kiddos.
 We will keep trying them all as they hit the market too.